 This type of hearing aid tip does not obstruct the ear canal like traditional hearing aids, giving you a more natural sound experience and an 'open' feeling.
 The sound and air can still enter your ear as normal, whilst amplified sound from your hearing aid goes through the tip.

 BTE digital hearing aids have had bad press for years, people can't shake off the 'brown banana' of devices gone by.
 In reality, this particular style has developed and evolved over time and there are so many slimmer and more sophisticated BTE hearing aid designs available today.

-Since the open fit hearing aids were introduced to the audiology industry and consumers, we believe that the number of behind-the-ear (BTE) hearing aids being sold has naturally increased.
+Since Open Fit hearing aids were introduced to the audiology industry and consumers, we believe that the number of Behind-the-Ear (BTE) hearing aids being sold has naturally increased.
 A decades-long negative attitude towards this style of the device has been reversed.

 In addition to this style of hearing aid being a more modern alternative, and therefore more cosmetically appealing - they are also more comfortable to wear all day, they are lighter, they remove complaints related to occlusion and also decrease feedback.

 People also like that the fitting time is a lot quicker because your audiologist has no need to take impressions of your ears to create ear molds to suit you and your ear shape.
 You could effectively walk away with your hearing aids on the day, rather than wait a week for your unique ear molds to arrive and then be fitted.

 Can you get Open Fit hearing aids on the NHS?
 In short, yes you can get Open Fit hearing aids from your local audiology department.
 The NHS offers a commendable service for those with hearing loss, but like with most styles the NHS provides, the choice and technology would be limited.